 (b) if [the company (or other body) to which the document relates] has given (and has not withdrawn) its consent to instructions being given under this section.

 (3) The following requirements must be met as regards the instructions—

 (a) the instructions must be given in response to an enquiry by the registrar;

-(b) the registrar must be satisfied that the person giving the instructions is authorised to
+(b) the registrar must be satisfied that the person giving the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.